BillJr99/Ursinus-CSPedagogy/_pages/syllabus.md

 - goal: "To bridge K-12 learning disciplines through the ubiquity of computing and technology."
 - goal: "To prepare for certification to teach Computer Science in K-12."
 - goal: "To become an effective science communicator, and to describe technological solutions to a variety of audiences."
+- goal: "To facilitate the development and delivery of technical curriculum across K-12 subjects."
+- goal: "To aid in the preparation of all pre-service teacher education students with a focus on STEM and computing pedagogy."
+- goal: "To enable certification in grades 7-12 computer science for pre-service teacher education students in Pennsylvania."
+- goal: "To provide a foundation in education and technical communication for STEM students."

 grade_breakdown:
 - category: "Written Assignments"